Reversibility of Affine Transformations: Introduction

+This theorem answers a problem raised in {\cite[p.
+78--79]{OS}}.
+Note that the classification of the reversible and strongly reversible elements in $ \mathrm{Aff}(n,\D) $ is intimately related to the corresponding classification in $\mathrm{GL}(n,\D)$.
+Such classification in $\mathrm{Aff}(n,\D)$ can be obtained by combining \thmref{thm-affine-main-theorem} with the reversibility in $\mathrm{GL}(n,\D)$.
+The reversibility in ${\rm GL}(n, \D)$ is well-known for $\D=\R$ or $\C$, cf. \cite{Wo, OS}, and this has been extended over the quaternions recently, cf. \cite{GLM2}.

+To prove the above theorem, first, we investigate conjugacy in ${\rm Aff}(n,\D)$ in \lemref{lem-affine-conj-form}.
+Then using \lemref{lem-affine-conj-form}, reversibility in ${\rm Aff}(n,\D)$ boils down to the case when the linear part of the affine transformation is unipotent.
+We consider the Lie algebra $\mathfrak{aff}(n, \D)$ of the affine group ${\rm Aff}(n,\D)$ and consider the adjoint action; see Equation \eqref{Ad-action-affine}.
+Then we apply the notion of ``adjoint reality'' introduced in \cite{GM}, also see \secref{unisub}, to classify the strongly reversible elements in ${\rm Aff}(n,\D)$ whose linear parts are unipotent; see \propref{prop-affine-str-rev-unipotent}.

 The reversibility problem is closely related to the problem of finding the involution length of a group.
-The {\it involution length} of a group $ G $ is the least integer $m$ so that any element of $ G $ can be expressed as a product of $ m $ involutions in $ G $, see {\cite[p.
-76]{FS}}.
-Now we state our second result. \begin{theorem} Let $ g = (A,v) \in {\rm Aff}(n,\D) $ such that $ \mathrm{det}(A) = \pm1 $.
-Then $g$ can be written as a product of four involutions for $ \D=\R, \C $ or $\H$. \end{theorem}
+The {\it involution length} of a group $ G $ is the least integer $m$ so that any element of $ G $ can be expressed as a product of $ m $ involutions in $ G $; see {\cite[p.
+76]{OS}}.
+Now we state our second result.
+We refer to Definition \ref{def-det} for the notion of quaternionic determinant. \begin{theorem} Let $ g = (A,v) \in {\rm Aff}(n,\D) $ such that $ \mathrm{det}(A) \in \{-1,1\}$.
+Then $g$ can be written as a product of at most four involutions for $ \D=\R, \C $ or $\H$. \end{theorem}

-We also revisit the classification of reversible elements in ${\rm GL}(n,\D)$.
-The classification of reversible elements in ${\rm GL}(n,\D)$ and their equivalence with the strongly reversible elements are well-known in the literature for $\D=\R$ or $\C$, cf. \cite{Wo}, \cite{FS}.
-Due to the non-commutativity of $ \H$, direct extension of classical results seems more complicated.
-We overcome such difficulties by considering this from a different point of view, namely the { \it adjoint reality} in the Lie algebra $\g \l(n,\D)$.
-This notion not only reduces the complexity of computations but also gives a better understanding of the reversibility in the group $ {\rm GL}(n, \D)$.
-Our approach provides a uniform treatment over $ \D=\R, \C$ or $ \H$.
-Using similar arguments, we hope that such classification will hold over any division algebra of characteristic zero.
-We show by a counterexample in Example \ref{ex-real-not str real-gl(1,H)} that, unlike the field case, the reversible and strongly reversible elements are not equivalent in ${\rm GL}(n, \H)$ in general.
-We give a sufficient criterion for equivalence of the two notions in ${\rm GL}(n,\H)$, see Theorem \ref{thm-strong-rev-GL(n,H)}.

-Understanding the adjoint orbits in a semi-simple Lie group is an active research theme, see the survey \cite{CoM}.
-However, the exploration of adjoint reality properties has been initiated very recently, cf. \cite{GM}, \cite{GLM}.
-For $ {\rm GL}(n,\D) $, the notion of adjoint real elements is as follows.